 There's no regulating organization that accredits graduate programs in quantitative finance, but the International Association for Quantitative Finance (IAQF) does maintain a useful list of quantitative finance degree programs.
-On the IAQF website, you can compare MSQF programs to related mathematical finance degrees at different colleges and universities.
+On the IAQF website, you can compare MSQF programs to related mathematical finance degrees at different colleges and universities in the United States.
 Some of the best master's in quantitative finance programs can be found at:

 Quants come in three flavors: front-office quants, mid-office quants, and back-office quants.
-Front-office quants are out on the floor with the salespeople and traders.
+Front-office quants are out on the floor with the salespeople, financial services professionals, and traders.
 They develop price-setting models, support the development of risk strategies, and spot new investment opportunities.
 They also tend to be the highest-paid MSQF graduates.
 Mid-office quants assess different assets and markets for risk, keeping traders and sales reps in check.
 Back-office quants develop complex mathematical models used to program automated electronic trading platforms.

 MSQF graduates work in investment banks, commercial banks, accounting firms, and brokerages in roles like:

 This job title is used to describe professionals who work in many areas of quantitative finance.
 If you become a quantitative researcher, you might model risk, develop and evaluate investment strategies, price new financial products, or work in automated trading.
 The average quantitative researcher salary is about $106,000, with an additional $45,000 in bonuses and incentives.

 These quants use math and modeling to make trading more efficient by improving trading protocols and strategies.
 Companies use their findings to make data-driven decisions about investments, risk management, and pricing.
 The average quantitative finance analyst salary range runs from $62,000 to $135,000 (median salary: $88,000) with an additional $3,000 to $33,000 in bonuses and incentives.

 In this role, you'll be responsible for analyzing large data sets and time series and applying machine-learning algorithms to keep risk manageable.
 You'll also use analyses to support model validations.
 The average quantitative risk analyst salary is about $90,000, plus another $2,000 to $20,000 in bonus and incentive pay.

 These quantitative finance professionals create mathematical models, trading strategies, and software tools that drive trading decisions at banks and investment firms.
 The average quantitative trading strategist salary is about $100,000.

 In this role, quants are responsible for developing comprehensive, data-backed investment strategies that turn making money into a science.
 The average investment manager salary is about $114,000, with opportunities for substantial bonuses and incentives (which can add another $100,000 in annual income).